oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 corresponding **allow-dhcp** port group port list will also be updated with the new port.

-It will also need to update the list of ports for each of the port groups representing the security groups bound to the added ports.
+The list of ports for each of the port groups representing the security groups bound to the added ports will also have to be updated.

 ![add-port](../../../../images/features/network/security-groups/add_ports.png)